-Benefit Description You pay Preventive care, adult (cont.)
-Members can complete their HRA (Health Risk Nothing Assessment) on www.myuhc.com Noulling Well woman care based on current recommendations such as; Nothing Cervical cancer screening (PAP smear) Human papillomavirus (HPV) testing Chlamydia/Gonorrhea screening Osteoporosis screening Breast cancer screening Counseling for sexually transmitted infections Counseling and screening for human immuno- deficiency virus Contraceptive methods and counseling Screening and counseling for interpersonal and domestic violence; Routine mammogram - covered for women.
-Nothing BRCA genetic counseling and evaluation are covered as preventive services when a woman's family history is associated with an increased risk for deleterious mutations in BRCA1 or BRCA2 genes and medical necessity criteria has been met Nothing Adult immunizations endorsed by the Centers for Disease Control and Prevention (CDC); based on the Advisory Committee on Immunization Practices (ACP) schedule Nothing Note: Any procedure, injection, diagnostic service, laboratory, or x-ray service done in conjunction with a routine examination and is not included in the preventive listing of services will be subject to the applicable member copayments, coinsurance, and deductible.
-Note: A complete list of preventive care services recommended under the U.S. Preventive Services Task Force is available (USPSTF) is available online at: www.uspreventiveservicestaskforce.org/Page/Name/uspstf-a-and-b-recommendations/ HHS:www.healthcare.gov/preventive-care-benefits/ CDC: www.cdc.gov/vaccines/schedules/index.html Women's preventive services: www.healthcare.gov/preventive-care-women/ For additional information: healthfinder.gov/ myhealthfinder/default.aspx Not covered: All charges
+Benefit Description You pay

+Preventive care, adult (cont.)

+One annual biometric screening to include: Nothing

+Body Mass Index (BMI)

+Blood pressure

+Lipid/cholesterol levels

+Glucose/hemoglobin A1c measurement

+Note: Office visit and lab services must be rendered on the same day and coded by your doctor as preventive to be covered in-full

+Members can complete their HRA (Health Risk Assessment) on www.myuhc.com

+Well woman care based on current recommendations such as; • Cervical cancer screening (PAP smear) Nothing

+Human papillomavirus (HPV) testing

+Chlamydia/Gonorrhea screening

+Osteoporosis screening

+Breast cancer screening

+Annual counseling for sexually transmitted infections

+Annual counseling and screening for human immuno-deficiency virus

+Contraceptive methods and counseling

+Screening and counseling for interpersonal and domestic violence

+Urinary incontinence screening

+Routine mammogram - covered for women Nothing

+Adult immunizations endorsed by the Centers for Disease Control and Prevention (CDC); based on the Advisory Committee on Immunization Practices (ACP) schedule Nothing

+BRCA genetic counseling and evaluation are covered as preventive services when a woman's family history is associated with an increased risk for deleterious mutations in BRCA1 or BRCA2 genes and medical necessity criteria has been met Nothing

+Note: Any procedure, injection, diagnostic service, laboratory, or x-ray service done in conjunction with a routine examination and is not included in the preventive listing of services will be subject to the applicable member copayments, coinsurance, and deductible.